Barry0121/graph-neural-net-benchmark/README.md

 This repository contains training code for "Investigating New Adversarial Attack on Deep Graph Neural Networks: Creating Perturbation from Latent Space" report and the materials and codes from the exploration of the topic of Graph Neural Network.

 # Option 1: Train WGAN network with GraphRNN, Discriminator, and Inverter with `main.py`
-`main.py` will call the training script,
+`main.py` will call the training function, and then it will call the visualization function to generate the graphs.
+* All user defined parameters can be modified in `src/models/args.py` file.

 # Option 2: Test GCN and GCN-AE with `run.py`
 ## Options to Run the `run.py`